Sue: I’m sorry, I missed the title. Tegan distracted me.

 Sue: Anything to do with Douglas Adams?

-The first thing Sue notices about Four to Doomsday is the length of TARDIS crew’s hair.
+The first thing Sue notices is the length of TARDIS crew’s hair.

-Sue: They’ve all had their hair done.
+Sue: They’ve all had their hair cut.
 I wonder if they did it themselves?
-Or maybe they went to a special planet.
-If I were Adric, I’d ask for my money back.
+Or maybe they went to a special hairdressing planet?
+If I were Adric, I’d probably ask for my money back.

 Tegan’s had more than her hair done.

 Sue: She’s caked in make-up.
 She’s trying to look like Sheena Easton, I think.
-But no one has changed their clothes, which is odd.
-They’ve all had some beauty treatment done (the Doctor has definitely been on a sun bed), but no one has bothered to change out of their dirty, sweaty gear.
+But nobody has changed their clothes, which is odd.
+They’ve all had some beauty treatment done (the Doctor has definitely been on a sun bed), but no one has bothered to change out of their dirty, sweaty clothes.
 Especially Adric.
 He should be ashamed.
-Tegan, I can understand – she’s going to start her new job.
-Like anyone would be in a rush to get back to work when they could explore time and space like this.
-It makes no sense.
+Tegan, I can understand – she’s going to start her new job – like anyone would be in a rush to get back to work when they could explore time and space like this.
+It makes no sense at all.

-Unfortunately for Tegan, the TARDIS has landed on a spaceship instead of Heathrow Terminal 4.
+Unfortunately for Tegan, the TARDIS has landed on a spaceship instead of Heathrow Terminal 4, and the Doctor is determined to explore it.

 Sue: He loves to poke around, doesn’t he?
 One of these days, he’ll press the wrong button and blow himself up.